BigRedS/avi-utils/README.markdown

 subdomain
 ---------

   Usage: subdomain [DOMAIN-NAME]
   Checks for the existence of DNS records for common subdomains Edit the script to update the dictionary to check against

-A bad replacement for an axfr request that you're not allowed to make.
-There's a list of hash-prepended subdomains at the top of the file.
-The script goes through these, and checks for the existence of each one as a subdomain of the domain it's given as an argument, and print the dig output for each that does exist.
+Tries to be a replacement for a zone transfer.
+It's designed for when someone wants you to take over the NS serving for their domain name, but they can't or won't get you the zone data.
+It basically does a dig on a bunch of popular subdomains (which are stored at the top of the script) and returns the details if those records exist.
+If it looks like there's a wildcard domain, it says so and exists.
+One day it'll go through the dictionary and return all the subdomains *not* covered by the wildcard.

 qmail-activity
 --------------